 Rewards Rates and Bonuses.
 A low interest card doesn’t typically offer additional perks such as cashback on purchases.
 However, the competition is harsh, and some card companies have introduced cashback rewards on their low-interest financial products.
 Rewards rates usually range from 1 to 2 points per $1 spent, and they are often capped at anywhere from 15,000 to 60,000 points.

 You are probably wondering what you stand to gain from using this type of card.
 Here are the most noteworthy benefits.

+- Low Annual Fee.
 Unlike some reward and low requirement cards, low interest cards come with a low annual fee.
 In fact, some of them come with no annual fee at all.
-Considering that some credit cards can come with the $150 annual fee, this is great news.
-You can use this money to pay off your debt and even more reduce the interest fee.
+Considering that some credit cards can come with a $150 annual fee, this is great news.
+You can use this money to pay off your debt and even reduce the interest fee.

 Pay attention to the following cons to know what awaits you should you decide to apply for one.

-Owning a low interest card can easily trick you into letting your guard down.
+- You Can Easily Rack Up Your Debt.
+Owning a low-interest card can easily trick you into letting your guard down.
 You can easily start thinking that you can skip the next month’s payment and make it up with the next month.
 Low interest is still an interest, and the fees will add up to your debt nevertheless.
 Pay your monthly balances in time and use this perk only when you absolutely need to.

 Should You Use Low Interest Cards